N2CON TECHNOLOGY

 Recoverability: cloud availability is not the same as recovery

 If ransomware or destructive access hits the cloud tenant, you need a practiced path to recover.
+Backups that have never been tested are not a recovery plan.
+They are an assumption.

 Common Questions